dzmitry-dp/History-portfolio/README.md

 To run the application:
 > ``` python main.py ```

-Following the link http://127.0.0.1:5000/ you will see everything for yourself :)
+Following the link http://127.0.0.1:5000/ you will see everything by yourself :)